resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 ## Purpose
 This is a quickstart tutorial for the API.
 It is intended for web developers who are evaluating or using the API.
-This tutorial does not provide best practices, but it does represent a quick demonstration that should be widely accessible.
+This tutorial does not provide best practices in respect to web development, but it does represent a quick demonstration that should be widely accessible.

+One goal of this tutorial is to introduce some key concepts regarding how information is structured in API responses.
+While information in the API responses may be useful on its own, a key benefit is how well it integrates with other technologies including visualization libraries such as [Vega](http://vega.github.io/) and webmaps like [Leaflet](https://leafletjs.com/) or those from [Mapbox](https://docs.mapbox.com/help/how-mapbox-works/web-apps/).

+**Mapbox GL JS is being used in this tutorial as the visualization outlet for the information returned by the API.**

 Over the course of this tutorial you will develop a simple web application that is capable of:

+- interacting with the HTTP-based API to retrieve this information using the [`/dataset` endpoint](https://resource-watch.github.io/doc-api/index-rw.html#what-is-a-dataset).
 - displaying raster tiles in a webmap run by [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/)
+- showing metadata about the raster dataset being displayed
 - defining spatial geometries such as a region of interest with the [Mapbox GL Draw Plugin](https://github.com/mapbox/mapbox-gl-draw).
-- showing metadata about the raster dataset being displayed
-- interacting with the HTTP-based API to retrieve this information using the [`/dataset` endpoint](https://resource-watch.github.io/doc-api/index-rw.html#what-is-a-dataset).

 ## Pre-requirements
+This tutorial will interact with the API, but will not require any authentication since the interactions will be read-only from publicly visible datasets.
+You should be informed about the Resource Watch [Terms of Service](https://resourcewatch.org/terms-of-service) and [API Attribution Requirements](https://resourcewatch.org/api-attribution-requirements) before using the API.

-This tutorial requires a [Mapbox Access Token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) with a [token scope](https://docs.mapbox.com/accounts/overview/tokens/#scopes) of `styles:read`.
+This tutorial requires a [Mapbox Access Token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) with a [token scope](https://docs.mapbox.com/accounts/overview/tokens/#scopes) of `styles:read` to render the basemap.
 If you are WRI staff it may be possible to obtain a token by contacting Ethan Roday.
 Commercial vendors and outside organizations may need to provide their own accounts.
 Individuals should consider signing up for a Mapbox account and learning what options they have.